EdCharbeneau/BlazorBookExamples/README.md

 If you're interested in Blazor and would like to learn how to be productive in just a quick 120 page read, then get your free copy of the Blazor E-book from the link below.

+## What are people saying?

+> "it has great design, ninjas and tons of code - if you are looking for compelling read, there is not nothing better I can recommend" -Jon Galloway (Microsoft, Program Manager)

 [Get the Free Blazor E-book](https://www.telerik.com/campaigns/blazor/wp-beginners-guide-ebook)